-7. What if the provider needs a National Provider Identifier (NPI) number?
+7. Will providers need a National Provider Identifier (NPI) number to enroll as an OPR provider?

+Yes.
 The provider will need to obtain an individual NPI number before enrolling as an OPR provider.
 The federal government issues NPIs for health care providers at the following website:

-https://nppes.cms.hhs.gov/NPPES/Welcome.do
+https://nppes.cms.hhs.gov/NPPES/W elcome.do